doughahn/chat-souffle/README.md

 You can add raw code to passages in Snowman with the `<% your_code_here %>` shortcode.
 We have two externalloibraries: the xAPI 1-11 wrapper hosted on a teammate's digital ocean server, and crypto.js.
 All the xAPI statements are located in `scripts/js/xapi-statements.`

-## Deploying Changes to Githb Pages
+## Deploying Changes to Github Pages

 I just put the `index.html` file in the root directory.
 I can't seem to get thins building quite right with go & twee, and I can;t seem to get Github to respect the `/dist` directory.
 Copying it from there fine for now.